fernandoguirao/lovster-blog/_posts/2013-10-08-incorporated.md

 <div class="full zoomable"><img src="/images/incorporated.jpg"></div>

 **Awesome quotes**
-> ?Effective companies tend to communicate more, their people are curious and they have opinions?
+> “Effective companies tend to communicate more, their people are curious and they have opinions”

 Stay tuned for updates.